Register June 2022 No. 798

 Copies of the Department's request form, “Application to DCF Exceptions Panel for Exception to Ch.
 DCF 56

 ," can be obtained from the licensing agency or by visiting the Department's website at: https://dcf.wisconsin.gov/cwportal/fc/forms

 shall include all of the following information:

 The citation for the specific requirement for which an exception is requested.

 An explanation of any alternative provision planned to meet the intent of the requirement.

 The signature of the applicant or licensee and the date on which the applicant or licensee signed the request.

 The applicant or licensee shall submit the completed request form to the licensing agency.

-The licensing agency's authorized representative shall, in the space provided on the request form, indicate whether he or she supports or does not support the exception request or supports some alternative to the request, shall justify that position and shall sign and date the request form.
+In the space indicated on the exception request form, the licensing agency's authorized representative shall state whether the licensing agency supports the request, does not support the request, or supports some alternative to the request and shall justify the licensing agency's position and sign and date the request form.